Robin-Castellani/Website-Monitor/README.md

 5. Insert another comma `,`.
 Here the script will insert the last date it has checked the webpage.
 This is for you, little human!

 6. If you want the output to be sent to Telegram, ask the `@BotFather` bot to create a new bot for you.
    Get your token from the chat with `@BotFather`, add your bot to a group and access `https://api.telegram.org/bot<token>/getUpdates` to get your chat id.

 7. If you want to temporary prevent a website from being checked, add a single ``#`` at the very beginning of its line, just before the website url.
+Please, note that the ignored website won't be saved after the next run of the monitoring service, thus is better for you to backup your ``websites.csv`` file.

 ## Use
 Open a terminal window (or powershell in Windows) in the repository folder